 Mix a teaspoon of tea tree oil with a cup of water and pour this mixture into an atomizer to then spray the clothes or garment that we want to remove the perfume smell, then hang it on a hanger for ten minutes.

 In a large plastic bag, we put a handful of coffee beans (or if the garment is black or brown we can use it ground) and right there we introduce the garment to leave it there for about 30 minutes.
-During which time it will absorb the smell, then take it out and check and if the aroma has not completely disappeared, leave it for another 20 minutes.
+During this time it will absorb the smell, then take it out and check and if the aroma has not completely disappeared, leave it for another 20 minutes.
 When finished shake it very well and spread it hanging on a hanger.
 With this little trick, we will not have to wash the garment instantly.